 TSB Business Bank Account - Through our relationship with, we can offer a business bank account referral to UK residents with £50 cash back.

 Umbrella company - As an umbrella company is an organisation that employs temporary workers and enables them to carry out a number of short-term contracts for agencies and end-clients.

 Unique Tax Reference Number (UTR) - A Unique Tax Reference number (UTR) is made up of 10 numbers and is posted by HM Revenue and Customs to you when your company has been incorporated.
-The UTR is used to file your Self Assessment Tax Returns.
+The UTR is used when completing your Self Assessment tax return.